Hubble's law: Redshift velocity and recessional velocity

 Redshift can be measured by determining the wavelength of a known transition, such as hydrogen α-lines for distant quasars, and finding the fractional shift compared to a stationary reference.
-Thus, redshift is a quantity unambiguous for experimental observation.
-The relation of redshift to recessional velocity is another matter.
-For an extensive discussion, see Harrison.
+Thus, redshift is a quantity unambiguously acquired from observation.
+Care is required, however, in translating these to recessional velocities: for small redshift values, a linear relation of redshift to recessional velocity applies, but more generally the redshift-distance law is nonlinear, meaning the co-relation must be derived specifically for each given model and epoch.